simp/simp-doc/docs/HOWTO/00_Accounts_and_Access/Configure_Ssh.rst

      you can add them using the :code:`sshd_config_match` resource from the `herculesteam-augeasproviders_ssh`_ module.
 Since :pupmod:`simp/ssh` uses
-     this module internally, the :code:`sshd_config_match` resource will be available to you on any node using :pupmod:`simp-ssh`.
+     this module internally, the :code:`sshd_config_match` resource will be available to you on any node using :pupmod:`simp/ssh`.

 Managing Settings for the SSH Client